Ben joined St Paul's as Headmaster in May 2021 from Auckland Grammar School.

 Tel: +64 7 957 8899 ext 8830

-Before taking up the role of Deputy Headmaster for pastoral care, Craig was the Head of Physical Education at St Paul’s.
+Before taking up the role of Associate Headmaster - School Operations, Craig held the role as Deputy Headmaster - Pastoral Care and was the Head of Physical Education at St Paul’s.
 He has also been the Housemaster in charge of Williams House.
 He joined the school after completing a conjoint degree in teaching and sports and leisure.

 Craig has developed and implemented various school initiatives such as the Xccellerator programme for junior high performance sportsmen and the Character Education programme, a drive to introduce character development into the curriculum.
 He also forged a partnership with the regional Midlands Hockey organisation and helped establish a Collegians' Hockey Club to enable past students and members of the community to play hockey through the school.